 What Makes It Brilliant: Nearly everything about Tremors is perfect, and it's important to get that out of the way right off the bat.
 However, the film's hidden brilliance is in the attention to detail and care paid to the enormous, flesh-devouring graboids.
 While many creature features of a similar ilk feature unrelenting monsters hunting their prey, Tremors goes to great lengths to give detailed explanations for how, exactly, the graboids hunt.

 One of the heroes is a geology grad student named Rhonda (Finn Carter), who's been conducting seismological tests in the area.
 After teaming up with Val (Kevin Bacon) and Earl (Fred Ward), she figures out that the graboids, due to their subterranean existence, don't have eyes, which would be useless underground.
 Instead, she suspects they track and hunt by sensing surface-level vibrations that reveal the location of possible meals.
 This frightening ability allows the filmmakers to ratchet up the tension in some of the movie's most nerve-racking scenes - such as when one little girl with headphones is hopping on a pogo stick in the middle of the street and very nearly becomes a snack.

 By exploring the physiology of the characters - not just adding a character with a scientific background but taking that science seriously - the film makes the graboids feel much more real and menacing than comparable beasts in lesser monster flicks.

-- Actors: Kevin Bacon, Reba McEntire, Fred Ward, Ariana Richards, Michael Gross
+- Actors: Kevin Bacon, Fred Ward, Finn Carter, Michael Gross, Reba McEntire

 - Released: 1990